 Buckhorn Natural Area

-A high mountain swamp surrounded by mixed oaks is located within the five hundred and thirty-five acre Buckhorn Natural Area.
-Reptiles and amphibians are also protected by special regulations within the Buckhorn Natural Area.
+A high mountain swamp surrounded by mixed oaks is located within the 535-acre Buckhorn Natural Area.
+Reptiles and amphibians are also protected by special regulations within this natural area.

 Pine Lake Natural Area